How Does SpaceOAR™ Hydrogel Work?

 Anatomy with SpaceOAR Hydrogel

 The hydrogel spacer pushes the rectum away from the prostate and is designed to decrease rectal injury during prostate radiation therapy.

 SpaceOAR Hydrogel with Radiation Therapy

-By pushing the prostate farther from the rectum, the radiation dose delivered to the rectum is reduced, which may lessen damage to the rectum.1-3
+By pushing the prostate farther from the rectum, the radiation dose delivered to the rectum is reduced, which may help minimize the side effects of radiation therapy.1–3

 What Is the Hydrogel Made Of?

 SpaceOAR Hydrogel consists of mostly water (90%) and polyethylene glycol (PEG) that when combined, form a soft gel material.
-PEG materials have undergone extensive biocompatibility and safety testing and is used in a number of other medical devices such as surgical sealants used in the eye, brain, and spine.4
+PEG materials have undergone extensive biocompatibility and safety testing and is used in a number of other medical applications such as surgical sealants used in the eye, brain, and spine.4